deepaksood619/deepaksood619.github.io/docs/devops/others/servers/apache-server.md

 In the event MPM, a worker thread can write a request to the client, and then pass control of the socket to the listener thread, freeing the worker to address another request.
 The listener thread assumes control of sockets that don't require immediate action from a worker thread, until it detects an "event" on a socket (e.g. if the client sends a new request on a keep-alive connection, the kernel will create an event to notify the listener that the socket is readable).
 Once the event is detected, the listener thread will pass it on to the next available idle worker thread.

-If theKeepAliveTimeoutis reached before any activity occurs on the socket, the listener thread will close the connection.
+If the KeepAliveTimeout is reached before any activity occurs on the socket, the listener thread will close the connection.
 Also, if any listener thread detects that all worker threads within its process are busy, it will close keep-alive connections, forcing clients to create new connections that can be processed more quickly by other processes' worker threads (although, for the sake of simplicity, we do not show this in the example below).
 Because the dedicated listener thread helps monitor the lifetime of each keep-alive connection, worker threads that would otherwise have been blocked (waiting for further activity) are instead free to address other active requests.

 ![image](../../../media/DevOps-Others-Apache-Server-image3.jpg)

-4. There are a number of other experimental MPMs such as Threadpool, Perchild, and Leader.
+There are a number of other experimental MPMs such as Threadpool, Perchild, and Leader.

 <https://www.liquidweb.com/kb/apache-performance-tuning-apache-mpm-modules>